WonJayne/ivt-line-planning-app/README.md

     <br> `python solve_exercise_3.py` <br>
 This script will automatically run multiple configurations of the LPP in parallel, collect results, and generate insightful plots for analysis.

-3. Experiment summaries and plots will be saved in the `plots` directory.
+3. Experiment summaries and plots will be saved in the `results` directory.
 Review these materials to analyze the performance and outcomes of different configurations.

 ## Analyzing Trip and Dwell Times (Exercise 4)